-There are plenty of reasons to travel to the West Coast in the fall.
-Fresh hop beer, huckleberry picking, Seahawks football, and, to a much lesser extent, San Francisco 49ers football, all could have made our list.
-But these are the best of the best.
-The top reasons to hop off your couch, don your best fleece, and let the leaves crunch beneath your feet!
+There are plenty of good reasons to travel to the West Coast in the fall: fresh-hopped beer, huckleberry picking, Seahawks football, autumn harvest cuisine – all could have made our list…but these are the best of the best – the top reasons to hop off your couch, don your finest fleece jacket, and let the leaves crunch beneath your feet!

 Salmon Runs on the Olympic Peninsula